-While some Colorado resorts are holding out hope that their lifts will turn one more time before the end of the season, it’s safe to say that for the majority of winter adventurers, the season is effectively over—cut short by the coronavirus.
+While some Colorado resorts are holding out hope that their lifts will turn one more time before the end of the season, it’s safe to say that for the majority of winter adventurers, the season is effectively over.
 That means it’s time to transition your gear closet to warm-weather sports.
 But not with haste: There are a handful of simple steps you can follow to maintain, inspect, and prolong your winter adventure gear before summer storage.
 According to industry leaders, here are the best methods to clean, fix, and stow your equipment—from boot liners and bindings to poles and packs—so when the next snow flurries arrive, you’ll be ready to shred.

 Hardshell Jacket and Pants